MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in version 7.0.1 ?
+    - Fixed bugs in a new method "add_logger"

 What's new in version 7.0.0 ?
     - Added installation of all necessary additional libraries when installing MrFix itself.
     - Added MrBrowserManager class for setting browser settings in conftest.py file.